tosiara/fake_mqtt_tuya/README.md

 * https://github.com/guino/Merkury1080P
 * https://github.com/guino/ppsapp-rtsp

 To patch `ppsapp` and replace the cerificate you must use hex editor, find DER certificate inside the binary and replace it with yours.
+See here: https://github.com/guino/ppsapp-rtsp/issues/47#issuecomment-1359460388

 # Compile